arpanxdev/arpan/README.md

 - Obviously, It's **README**, so you are **reading** me now.
 - I'm a **smart-ass** self-learning developer with a passion for creating things that works and helps.
 I love working on Ai, bots, websites and contributing to open-source projects.
 - You can reach me on [discord](https://discord.gg/gaurav)
-- I'm from Haryana, India!
+- I'm from West Bengal, India!

 ## ⁉️ Did you read?
 ![challenge](https://i.alexflipnote.dev/4h93guy.png)